MSRSSP/svsm/Documentation/docs/developer/VERIFICATION.md

 cargo verify
 ```

-By default, it will verify all crates (except for vstd), if you want to skip
-verifying other crates, use `cargo verify --features verus_no_dep_verify`.
+By default, it only verifies the current crate.

 ### Pass verus arguments for verification.